NCIOCPL/r4r-content/resources/resource68.md

 docs:
   - doc: dctd
 ---
-The Cancer Imaging Archive (TCIA) is provided by the Cancer Imaging Program (CIP) as a service to the research community.
+TCIA is provided by the Cancer Imaging Program (CIP) as a service to the research community.
 TCIA provides a freely accessible, open archive of cancer-specific medical images and metadata accessible for public download.